Go Tell It on the Mountain (novel): Florence's Prayer

 Florence recalls her childhood with Gabriel and their mother, a former slave.
 She recalls her devout mother leading them in prayer after the rape of a girl, Deborah, by a group of white men.
 She resented that just because Gabriel was a boy, her mother always put his future ahead of hers even though she was much better behaved.
 Florence eventually left home despite her mother's illness to go north to New York where she met Frank, whom she married.
 The marriage was not happy as Frank drank and was irresponsible with money, both buying her extravagant gifts and spending on binges.
-He eventually left her for another woman and died in France in World War I.
+He eventually left her for another woman and died in France in World War I. Florence, on her death bed, recalls a letter she received from Deborah, Gabriel’s wife, about her suspicions of him having a bastard child.
+Florence loathes her brother, believing he has no right to be a preacher.
+As she passes she sees visions of her mother calling her upon the altar.

 Gabriel's Prayer

 Gabriel also recalls his wild youth, which ended after Florence left when he was saved at the age of 22.
 He stopped drinking and debauching and became a preacher.
 Deborah, whom no one would marry because she had been raped, supports him and helps him after his mother dies and Gabriel asks her to marry him.
 Back in the church, Gabriel hears a cry of praise and worries that John is being visited by the Holy Spirit.
 He resents that his two natural sons have not been saved and worries that John, who is not his biological son, will be saved.
-These thoughts lead him to his affair with a woman named Esther, who subsequently became pregnant and died giving birth to his son, Royal.
+He had an affair with a woman named Esther, who subsequently became pregnant and died giving birth to his son, Royal.
 Royal was raised by Esther's mother and Gabriel never acknowledged him and worried that Deborah would learn the truth.
 Later, during a period of racial tensions after a black soldier has been lynched, Gabriel encountered Royal walking home and warned him to be careful.
 Later, Deborah tells Gabriel that Royal left for Chicago where he was killed in a knife fight.
 Deborah confronts Gabriel, who admits that Royal was his son and Deborah tells him he should pray for forgiveness.
 Seeing John, Gabriel recalls that he had believed that meeting and marrying Elizabeth was a sign that God had forgiven him.